 Can You See the Northern Lights in Iceland in April?

 In April, Iceland experiences between 13 to 16 hours of daylight, a significant change from the 20 hours of darkness during the winter months.
-However, the nights are not as bright as in May and the summer months, which means there’s still a chance to see the dancing northern lights.
+However, the nights are not as bright compared to Iceland in May and the summer months, so there’s still a chance to see the dancing northern lights.

-The best way to see the northern lights in April in Iceland is to get out of the city’s light pollution on a clear night and head out into the darkened countryside.
+The best way to see the northern lights in April is to get out of the city’s light pollution on a clear night and head out into the darkened countryside.
 If your goal is to see the aurora, try visiting during the first half of April before it gets too bright.
 We highly recommend a northern lights tour if you want to view this celestial display in comfort and style.

 There are many ways to see Iceland’s aurora in April.
-You can sail out from the old Reykjavik harbor on a boat, where you’ll witness aurora borealis as you breathe in the fresh air of the North Atlantic Ocean while taking in the view.
+You can sail out from the old Reykjavik harbor and go on a northern lights boat tour as you breathe in the fresh air of the North Atlantic Ocean while taking in the view.

-Iceland is a place where you can combine incredible natural landscapes with the thrill of an adventure, and the perfect way to do this is by visiting a glacier.
-Since over 10 percent of the country is covered with ice caps, you have many options.
+Iceland is a place where you can combine incredible natural landscapes with the thrill of adventure, and the perfect way to do this is by visiting a glacier.
+Since over 11% of the country is covered with ice caps, you have many options.